 Moreover, this sample can be augmented by a number of external datasets.
-Firstly, deep imaging data can be very useful to quantify the environment of the post-starburst galaxies, ie. whether they lie in galaxy clusters or the field region.
-The requirement is that these imaging data, in order to quantify environment properly, have to be deep enough to see typical $L_*$ galaxy at redshifts up to unity (the high-redshift post-starburst galaxies themselves are extremely luminous, allowing them to be detected in the relatively shallow SDSS data).
+Firstly, deep imaging data can be very useful to quantify the environment of the post-starburst galaxies, i.e., whether they lie in galaxy clusters or the field.
+The requirement is that these imaging data have to be deep enough to see a typical $L_*$ galaxy at redshifts up to unity.
 The SDSS photometric data are not deep enough to do this, but various current and upcoming weak-lensing surveys such as the Canadian-France-Hawaii Telescope Legacy Survey (CFHTLS; \citet{Heymans_etal_2012}), the Dark Energy Survey (DES; \citet{DES_2005}), Hyper-Suprime Cam (HSC; \citet{Miyazaki_etal_2012}) and the Large Synoptic Survey Telescope (LSST; \citet{Ivezic_etal_2008}) would be sufficient for this task.

 High resolution HST imaging data would also be useful in studying the morphology of these objects at high redshift to probe the effect of close interactions and mergers, possibly by comparing to a control sample of normal galaxies with similar mass and redshift.
 If a significant fraction of post-starburst galaxies, especially ones in the field, show signs of disturbed morphology or close, merging neighbors, it would lend support to the merger scenario.
 It would also be interesting if one finds field post-starburst galaxies with smooth morphology, since that would need some other explanation.
-There are a number of works studying morphologies at low redshift (eg. \citet{Yang_etal_2008} for post-starburst galaxies, \citet{Cales_etal_2011} for post-starburst quasars).
+There are a number of works studying morphologies at low redshift (e.g., \citet{Yang_etal_2008} for post-starburst galaxies, \citet{Cales_etal_2011} for post-starburst quasars).
 However, since the post-starburst galaxy population at high redshift is significantly different from that at low redshift, as seen in the evolution of the luminosity function, independent studies at high redshift must be done to fully understand the properties and mechanisms at work in the high-redshift population.